 Educators who have been able to arrange an author visit for their school will tell you that they are “worth every penny.”
 But with school budgets tighter than ever, how can you bring an author to your school?

-Some districts provide funding for author visits, while many schools turn to their PTA or to Title I funds.
+While some districts provide funding for author visits, many schools turn to their PTA or to Title I funds.
 But there are lots of other ways to fund an author visit as well.
 Here are some ideas to help you make an author visit a reality for your school.

 If you decide to apply for a grant to fund your author visit, I recommend you check with your district to see if a professional grant writer is available to guide you through the application process.
-Whether you write the grant application on your own, or with the help of a grant writer, here are some educational grant resources you may find helpful.
+Whether you write the grant application on your own, or with the help of a grant writer, here are some educational grants you can apply for.